-2. Have a system for automation/programmatic buying and selling of leads.
+2. Have a system for automation or programmatic buying and selling of leads.

-- Having a programmatic buying and selling process minimizes workflow and lowers operating costs.
-Instead of having to sort leads manually, they are scored through parameters set by the advertisers.
+- Having a programmatic buying and selling process minimizes workflow and lowers operating costs for networks.
+Instead of having to manually sort leads, networks can score them through parameters set by the advertisers.
 Those leads that fit the parameters are then sent to the correct buyer.
 Cha-ching.

 Example: An insurance agent who is looking to purchase leads from a lead network would set specific filters for which lead parameters they are looking for and at what price.
 So this agent could be looking for someone within a 100-mile radius, who owns a home, and who is currently enrolled with a competing insurance company.
 Each filter includes their minimum and maximum bid price to assure they are getting qualified leads at the price they are comfortable with paying.
 Those leads who fill out the form and fulfill these categories will then be automatically sent to the insurance agency.

-3. Be tuned into your verification and scoring methods to cut down on returned leads.
-(A fancy way of saying “just do your job.”)
+3. Be tuned into verification and scoring methods to cut down on returned leads.
+(Networks’ fancy way of saying, “Just do your job.”)

 - Have the lead verified, primed, and ready to go.
 Disappointed advertisers are not likely to rebuy if you don’t fulfill their criteria and could move to another network.